pulumi/pulumi-hugo/themes/default/content/request-a-demo/_index.md

 ---
 title: Request a demo
-meta_desc: Request a demo with a cloud engineering expert to see how Pulumi can help you ship infrastructure faster.
+meta_desc: Request a demo with an infrastructure as code expert to see how Pulumi can help you ship infrastructure faster.

 type: page
 layout: demo